TapThatDraft: Easy Starter Guide | Quick Steps to Get Your "Hold-My-BeerSheets"

 • Wait on positions that are likely to linger a while, till your next turn.

-Optional: Give Your “Own Rankings” List
+Optional: Tweak Your “Own Rankings” List

 Most people don’t need to bother with this.
 By default, players are ranked (within their position) according to average Positional ECR.